-Here are some ideas to consider during Black History Month and all year long:
+Here are some ideas to consider during this month and all year long:

-- Take children on a virtual tour of Black History Month websites.
+- Take children on a virtual tour of websites dedicated to Black history.
 Here are some to consider: the National Park Service’s Black History Month website links to lots of other resources, the PBS Kids website offers information to help parents celebrate Black leaders with their kids, and the Smithsonian National Museum of African American History and Culture offers virtual gallery tours.